 Once Einstein has said, “Science without religion is lame, religion without science is blind”.
 The science of surrogacy can only be successful if the human and society accept it.
 The best way of getting benefit from it is by using it in an ethical way and without losing human values.
-There are many emotional, social and ethical issues raised in the use of surrogacy technique which will be discussed here.
+There are many emotional, social and ethical issues raised in the use of surrogacy techniques which will be discussed here.
 However, the truth is always to demonstrate a proper balance to obtain the best of technology.

 Refer Also: Religious and Scientific view of Surrogacy

 There is a possibility to develop an emotional attachment between the surrogate mother and the child whom she gave birth.
-This emotional attachment can cause mental distress to surrogate mother, as she can feel there is no chance to meet the child who grew in her womb.
-Moreover, there is the least chance of disclosing surrogate mother’s identity to the born children at their older age because disclosure of surrogacy may create stress between child and intended parents.
+This emotional attachment can cause mental distress to surrogate mothers, as she can feel there is no chance to meet the child who grew in her womb.
+Moreover, there is the least chance of disclosing surrogate mother’s identity to the born children at their older age because disclosure of surrogacy may create stress between the child and intended parents.

-There are several ethical issues surfaced that relate to surrogacy.
+There are several ethical issues that surfaced that relate to surrogacy.
 The surrogacy is always a topic of argument between surrogacy supporters and protestors.
-Surrogacy supporters believe that this medical process gives the opportunity to infertile couples to have their own child.
+Surrogacy supporters believe that this medical process gives the opportunity to infertile couples to have their own children.
 However, surrogacy protestors always raise questions largely on altruistic surrogacy, and compensation of surrogate mothers.
 Surrogacy protestors believe commercial surrogacy encourage women to enter this industry not for helping others, but due to earning a lump sum amount of money.
 Ethical issues related to the compensation amount is also a concern.

 The interests of the surrogacy mother and concern about the rights of the child are always the prime reason for arguments against surrogacy.
 Following are some of the common ethical questions related to surrogacy: